Cammin/Cammin/README.md

 My name is Cameron Krebbers.
 I love the idea of making games.
 I'm mainly experienced in the Unity engine, but also past experience with GameMaker Studio 2 and Clickteam Fusion 2.5.

-- 🔭 I’m currently working on [LDtkToUnity](https://github.com/Cammin/LDtkUnity) and some other projects in my free time.
+- 🔭 I’m currently working on [LDtkToUnity](https://github.com/Cammin/LDtkUnity) in my free time.
 - 🌱 I’m currently learning about Unity, generally; 2.5 Years in.
 - 📫 I can be reached at `cameo221@gmail.com`, or on Discord at `Cammin#1689`.
 - 🌎 I am from Vancouver, British Columbia, Canada.